Klipper3d/klipper/docs/FAQ.md

 power is removed).

-The workaround is to use a restart_method other than "command" or to flash an updated bootloader to the AVR devices.
+The workaround is to use a restart_method other than "command" or to flash an updated bootloader to the AVR device.
 Flashing a new bootloader is a one time step that typically requires an external programmer - search the web to find the instructions for your particular device.